+Figure 3.23: Attempting to load BestPractices

 Insert image B42024_03_23.png

 With PowerShell 7, you can force Import-Module to ignore the deny list and attempt to load the module in a PowerShell 7 session, as you can see in step 4.
 To do this, you specify the switch -SkipEditionCheck.
-This switch tells PowerShell to import then module without checking compatibility or attempting to load the module in the compatibility session.
+This switch tells PowerShell to import the module without checking compatibility or attempting to load the module in the compatibility session.

-With step 5, you see that the import appears to work in that Import-Module does import the module as you can see in the output from this step:
+With step 5, you see that the import appears to work in that Import-Module does import the module, as you can see in the output from this step: